bitovi/hatchify/doc/schema/attribute-types/README.md

   },
 } satisfies PartialSchema
 ```

+## displayName

+Controls the name of the column on the UI

+## Further Customizations

 Each of these types renders differently on the UI and have different customization options.
 For more reading: